Miranda July: Other art projects

-In 2014 she created an iOS app, Somebody, which allows users to compose a message to be delivered to someone else in-person, or to deliver someone else's message in-person.
+In 2014, July created Somebody, an iOS app which allows users to compose a message to be delivered to someone else in-person, or to deliver someone else's message in-person.
 When you send your friend a message through Somebody, it goes – not to your friend – but to the Somebody user nearest your friend.
 This person (likely a stranger) delivers the message verbally, acting as your stand-in.
 Somebody is a far-reaching public art project that incites performance and twists our love of avatars and outsourcing – every relationship becomes a three-way.
 The project was funded by Miu Miu.
 The app closed on October 31, 2015.

+In 2019, July created an Instagram series with Margaret Qualley entitled "Hazion."
+The series depicted July and Qualley mediating a strained relationship over FaceTime recordings and text conversations.
+It also included appearances by Jaden Smith, suggesting a Hazion Circle ritual, and Sharon Van Etten writing a song for them.

 In 2022 July collaborated with Mack Books to create Services, a limited edition book/sculpture composed of photographs and texts between July and Jay Benedicto, a trans woman living in the Philippines who offered services to increase the readership of self-published authors.
 The first six months of July and Benedicto's correspondence, which coincided with the first six months of North American lockdowns in response to the COVID-19 pandemic, were published in the book.
 Only 25 copies were made available for sale.

+For its fall 2024 campaign, Prada worked with July on "Now That We're Here", a photo series featuring stars like Hunter Schafer, Letitia Wright, Damson Idris, Harris Dickinson and Ma Yili who encourage people to call into a hotline where they can interact with pre-recorded scripts recorded by July herself.

 Writing

-As much as a film-maker, July is also an author, mostly of short stories.
-Writing was something she did years before her first feature premiered.
-July in a 2016 interview explains that out of all the mediums she pursues, she is the least confident in her film making, partially because of the less familiar and hyper hierarchical and collaborative environment.
-She knows most people on her sets have never taken orders from a femme film director, and so she explains that there is an air of confidence you need to be that role.

 Her short story The Boy from Lam Kien was published in 2005 by Cloverfield Press, as a special-edition book with illustration by Elinor Nissley and Emma Hedditch.
 Another short story, Something That Needs Nothing, was published in the following year by The New Yorker.